 For example, if you have $40,000 in your 401(k) now and withdraw $2,000, you could potentially miss out on nearly $12,000 over 30 years.
 That’s because $40,000 in savings could reach about $230,000 if it averages a 6% annual return over 30 years.
 With the same annual return, $38,000 would only grow to about $218,000.

-On the other hand, because of the new rules under the CARES Act, tapping into your 401(k) could help you stay afloat and avoid taking on burdensome debt during a difficult time when all other options are exhausted.
+On the other hand, tapping into your 401(k) could help you stay afloat and avoid taking on burdensome debt during a difficult time when all other options are exhausted.
 Just keep in mind that although withdrawal limits have been extended for loans and hardship distributions, it’s a good idea to strictly use only as much as you need.

 Most importantly, because Ally Invest does not offer tax or legal advice, make sure to consult with a tax and legal professional and/or your financial planner to make sure you understand all of the benefits and drawbacks of withdrawing money from your retirement accounts in times of need.

 When times are tough, using funds from your 401(k) may feel like the best option — especially when retirement seems more like an abstract idea compared to the realities of right now.
 But it’s a good idea to consider any possible alternatives, from savings to loans, before tapping into your retirement account.
-Because the more you can avoid taking out now, the more long-term growth you’ll see down the road, when retirement becomes reality.
+Because the more you can avoid taking out now, the more long-term growth you could see down the road when retirement becomes reality.